fewd-puffin/github-pages/readme.md

 **Welcome to your first project deployment guide!**

-For project 1 you will be deploying your game using GitHub Pages.
+For this project you will be deploying using GitHub Pages.
 Since GitHub is awesome, this is a simple process that takes 5 steps.

 ---